qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

   Vector layer for which the nearest feature is searched.

 ``Destination hubs layer`` [vector: any]
-  Vector layer containing the points to search the nearest within.
+  Vector layer containing the features to search for.

 ``Hub layer name attribute`` [tablefield: any]
   Field to use to uniquely identify features of the destination layer.